awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

 1. Sign in to the AWS Management Console\.

    If you're using Change Manager for an organization, sign in using your credentials for your delegated administrator account\.
-The user account you use must have the necessary AWS Identity and Access Management \(IAM\) permissions for making updates to your Change Manager settings\.
+The user must have the necessary AWS Identity and Access Management \(IAM\) permissions for making updates to your Change Manager settings\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.